nanotechkarl/parking-system/readme.txt

 'Commands: type "p" to park vehicle'
 'Commands: type "u" to unpark vehicle'

-WARNING: bugs might show if wrong input '**************************END OF GUIDELINES*************************')
+WARNING: bugs might show if wrong input. rerun if there is bug.
+'**************************END OF GUIDELINES*************************')